Harthill Eastfield & Greenrigg Children's Gala Day

 The Harthill, Eastfield & Greenrigg (HEG) Community Fund supports community projects benefiting those living in the Harthill & Eastfield and Greenrigg community council areas.
 The fund provides grants to support charitable activities that improve people’s quality of life, increase opportunities for people to participate in community activity and promote community spirit in the local area.

-The funding awarded contributed to a laptop, entertainment costs, and a promotional programme which included information on the gala event and adverts for local businesses.
+One of the most recent award contributed to a laptop, entertainment costs, and a promotional programme which included information on the gala event and adverts for local businesses.
 The event offered opportunities for the community and families to come together and enjoy a programme of parades, demonstrations, stalls and activities.

 There’s also a sports programme during civic week leading up to the event.
 Working with the community football club and coaches from the community, children take part in netball shoot, penalty kicks and 5-a-side football.
 Children receive medals, and trophies are awarded for the races at the fun day.
 Every trophy winner receives a smaller trophy to keep when they return their trophy after a year.
 The Group also runs fundraiser social events and a Halloween party during the year.
 Community events such as this go a great way to enhancing community wellbeing, community spirit and social cohesion.